PaloAltoNetworks/panos.pan.dev/docs/CONTRIBUTING.md

 git push origin master
 ```

-## Using markdown and MDX
+## Markdown and MDX

 ### MDX

-MDX syntax can be boiled down to being JSX in Markdown.
+> MDX syntax can be boiled down to being JSX in Markdown.
 It’s a superset of Markdown syntax that also supports importing, exporting, and JSX.
 If you're planning use MDX to author your content be sure to use the `.mdx` file extension when naming your file.

 [Getting started](https://mdxjs.com/getting-started) with MDX.